1. A family at L.A. Zoo Lights.

 The L.A.
 Zoo is staying open after dark most nights through January during this delightful take on its light-up holiday tradition.

-Once again, the event’s “Animals Aglow” edition has gone all in on oversized animal-shaped lanterns, and the result is a colorful, charming trail that celebrates the zoo’s natural inhabitants.
-Though the theme has carried over from last year, the selection of lanterns inspired by the venue’s wild residents is completely different this time around; plentiful and vibrant, these parrots, bears, butterflies, scorpions and owls come to life with playful movements and animation.
+Once again, the event’s “Animals Aglow” edition will go all in on oversized animal-shaped lanterns, and—based on last year’s edition—the result is a colorful, charming trail that celebrates the zoo’s natural inhabitants.
+Plentiful and vibrant, these lantern versions of parrots, bears, butterflies, scorpions and owls come to life with playful movements and animation.
 Flora shares some of the focus, too, particularly in the golden glow of the field of grazing bison.

-This year’s biggest change comes to the northern edge of the grounds, where you’ll find the Winter Wildlands area.
+We’ll see if this carries over to 2024, but last year’s biggest change came to the northern edge of the grounds, where you’ll find the Winter Wildlands area.
 The too-narrow lights tunnels here have been ditched in favor of a vision-filling polar playground, a gleefully gaudy burst of rainbow lights and icy structures that’ll make sure you don’t leave wishing that there’d been more lights.

 Though Zoo Lights has eschewed most overtly Christmassy elements outside of this area (a thematically focused upgrade to its original versions, in our opinion), it hasn’t ditched interactive spectacle.
 You can stomp on a color-changing hopscotch path, relax on illuminated swings, dance inside a shell of kaleidoscopic mirrors and bounce on some glowing seesaws.